zachhightower42/zachhightower42.github.io/README.md

 # TODO

-- [ ] Add the ability to export as a .json file that can be loaded back in to make edits and do other fun stuff
-- [ ] Make it so that the user gets prompted about how many of an item he wants to remove when there are multiple.
-Box for them to type in the amount or a button next to it that says all.
-Plus one for cancel, just in case
 - [ ] Improve the styling of the skills and proficiencies section
+- [ ] Fix JSON not keeping character portrait, not re-selecting the race, not re-selecting traits, put the import and export buttons into their own specific section at the bottom of the page
+- [ ] Fix the styling for the character bio input area so that it is a little bit smaller on the right side
+- [ ] Give all prompts given to the user the same styling as that of the prompt for how many items they want to remove from their inventory, as this is the best looking so far